Should women be worried about exogenous oestrogens?

 We all understand that excessive alcohol consumption isn’t good for our health, but how much is too much?

 Drinking alcohol is the root of 4,400 cases of breast cancer and the risk increases whether you drink it in one go or a bit at a time (Cancer Research UK, 2016).
 It is also 1.5 times greater for women who drink two to five drinks per day (8).
 This along with the proven exogenous oestrogenic effects of alcohol makes alcohol consumption a concern for women (9), especially those who are experiencing menopausal symptoms.
-A fine line separates “moderate” from “excessive” drinking, and when it comes to drinking during menopause, the amount really does matter.
+A fine line separates “moderate” from “excessive” drinking, and when it comes to drinking during menopause, the amount does matter.
 It is important to remember that every woman is different, so finding what works for you is key, but be aware that it may worsen symptoms or harm your health.

 How can I avoid exogenous oestrogens?